uniform-team/Uniform-Car-Example/README.md

 Uniform Car Example Interative Repository
 ==========================

-This example will show you how to create a new NodeJS server, set up a simple form, install Uniform, and then validate that form.
+This example will show you how to:
+* Create a new NodeJS server
+* Set up a simple form
+* Install Uniform
+* Use uniform to validate that form

 This is an interactive Git repository, so you can pull the code and follow along with each step.
+Let's get started.

 TODO: Insert picture / explanation of final product here?